jmcnamara/XlsxWriter/dev/docs/source/introduction.rst

 **XlsxWriter** is a Python module for writing files in the Excel 2007+ XLSX file format.

-Multiple worksheets can be added to a workbook and formatting can be applied to cells.
-Text, numbers, and formulas can be written to the cells.
+It can be used to write text, numbers, and formulas to multiple worksheets and it supports features such as formatting, images, page setup, autofilters, conditional formatting and many others.

 This module cannot be used to modify or write to an existing Excel XLSX file.
 There are some :ref:`alternatives` Python modules that do that.

-The XlsxWriter module is a port of the Perl ``Excel::Writer::XLSX`` module.
-It is a work in progress.
-See the :ref:`ewx` section for a list of currently ported features.

 XlsxWriter is written by John McNamara who also wrote the perl modules `Excel::Writer::XLSX <http://search.cpan.org/~jmcnamara/Excel-Writer-XLSX/>`_